 about us

-logologoIn Finsbury Park we intend to find ways of living that are based on localised food production, sustainable energy sources, lively local economies and an enlivened sense of community, rather than cheap and polluting oil.
-We will use local resources, local community and local knowledge to achieve this.
-We believe this will result in a better quality of life; one that is more fulfilling, abundant, socially connected and resilient.
+In Finsbury Park we're finding ways of living that are based on localised food production, sustainable energy sources, vibrant local economies and an enlivened sense of community, rather than cheap and polluting oil.
+That means that we work as volunteers to start, or support, a wide range of community-led projects, such as community gardens and Timebanking.
+We believe our work will help create a better quality of life for N4; one that is more fulfilling, abundant, socially connected and resilient.
 Although it is a challenge to come up with city-based solutions, there is plenty of inspiration out there as there are lots of existing projects in Hackney, Haringey and Islington to support our work.

-our areaour areaThe first Transition Initiative was in Totnes (Devon), which was 'unleashed' in 2006.
-Since then the concept has quickly spread, with over 200 'official' initiatives around the world and many more just starting off.
+The first Transition Initiative was in Totnes (Devon), which was 'unleashed' in 2006.
+Since then the concept has quickly spread, with hundreds 'official' initiatives around the world and many more just starting off.
 Transition Finsbury Park was formed in November 2008.
 We are the 191st official initiative and there are lots more nearby.

 For more information see: